andre-low/full_stack_open/README.md

-# Full Stack Open 2021
+# Full Stack Open 2022

-I am completing [Full Stack Open 2021](https://fullstackopen.com/en/), a deep dive into modern web development.
+I am completing [Full Stack Open](https://fullstackopen.com/en/), a deep dive into modern web development.

 > Learn React, Redux, Node.js, MongoDB, GraphQL and TypeScript in one go!
 This course will introduce you to modern JavaScript-based web development.
 The main focus is on building single page applications with ReactJS that use REST APIs built with Node.js.